 Every once in a while, there is a weird pubescent flourish, as if the film was embarrassed by the maturity of the myth being told and had to take it down a notch.
 It's a shame, because outside of those moments, there is much to love: from the classical Eleusinian tale aping the Persephone myth, to the frank and beautiful depiction of loss.
 Kubo (and I) would argue death and loss are not the same thing at all.

-This is Laika's most ambitious film yet.
-Stunning.
-The battles, the origami sequences, sound design, everything.
-I'm honestly so impressed.
-The story takes some emotional risks that are rare for an animated film, too.
+Laika's most ambitious film yet.
+Loved the origami sequences, sound design, everything.
+The story takes some emotional risks that are rare for a kids' movie lately.
 I think the ~Asian-inspired~ stuff lacked a little something... sincerity maybe.
-But I still loved it.
+But I can let that go.

 Besides being a movie that portraits japanese culture with almost no japanese involved, I still loved everything about this.
 The use of spirituality and the way they deal with the death of loved ones made me burst into tears (maybe I'm in a sensitive moment of my life, but isn't it that makes it more magical?).I was waiting for another good animation since I saw Song of the Sea and it looks like I found one.

 The film was engaging at first bc it gave me such a magical impression.
 Unfortunately, the story became so dull as if it's made up as it goes.
 I also dislike the inconsistency regarding the Japanese characters who didn't represent the culture at all.
 However, the movie has one of the best visuals (dude, IT'S A STOP-MOTION film) & effortlessly original & very funny.
 Hence, the four stars.